-The BASIRA Project, a digital humanities research effort, explores interconnections of book history and European art during the Renaissance.
-As a database of visual images, tagged with structured details, the project may be useful for studies of art history, material culture, religious history, printing technology, iconography, and history of literacy.
+The BASIRA Project, founded in 2014, explores interconnections of book history and visual art during the period of European history referred to as the Renaissance.
+By constructing this database of images, which are being tagged with structured metadata, we hope to contribute a research resource for studies of art history, material culture, religious history, printing technology, iconography, and history of literacy.

 ¶ Even though books are featured prominently in a large percentage of European paintings and sculptures of the period, the specific particularity of the book itself has been largely overlooked.
 We hope that the BASIRA database will foster analysis of trends in artists’ portrayals of books: ways that books were held, displayed, and read, using such variables as region, patrons, faith communities, aesthetic traditions, and/or access to technology.

-¶ The BASIRA taxonomy counts all books in an image, and records detailed information for those that are “prominent.”
+¶ During our transition to an Open Access format, which will be available via web browsers, the schema has been expanded and brought into conformance with available controlled vocabularies.
+As with the earlier FileMaker version, the database includes counts of all books in an image, with detailed information for those that are “prominent.”
 Data fields include: binding (style, size, and color); the book holder (nature and posture); book action (open, closed, being written or read); the artist; the repository.